This post may contain affiliate links.

 Deep Clean Kitchen Appliances

-The quick wipe downs you do regularly are pretty good, but a monthly deep clean of your stove top, range hood, oven, and microwave will keep them looking good and working well.
-They will last longer, too.
+The quick wipe-downs you do regularly are pretty good, but a monthly deep clean of your stovetop, range hood, oven, and microwave will keep them looking good, working well, and lasting longer.
 Don’t forget to give the door edges on your dishwasher a good scrub and wipe-down, too.

 Test Garage Door Features